kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 ### Usage

 The test executes the following steps:
-1. Calls KEB endpoints without authorization token.
+1. Calls KEB endpoints without an authorization token.
-2. Checks if the call was rejected.
+2. Checks whether the call was rejected.

 ### Test execution